guidogg13/Eisi/README.md

 # Eisi
-Hi, im guido, i’m 12 and this is my LLM.
+Hi, im Guido, i’m 12 and this is my LLM.
 It is good, but isn’t very velocity to charge I created this Open Source IA called Eisi that help to programm.
 That isn't the finally progect, that is onli alpha vesrion.

 ISN'T NOT GUARANTEED TO WORK